-One Agency staff member was placed on garden leave during 2020 with an attributable cost of approximately €3k (2019: two staff with an attributable 2019 cost of approximately €20k).
+Three Agency staff members were placed on garden leave during 2021 with an attributable cost of approximately €24k (2020: one staff member with an attributable 2020 cost of approximately €3k).
 This does not represent an incremental cost for the Agency but instead forms part of the overall Agency salary cost that would have been incurred regardless of the decision to place the relevant staff on garden leave.
 The decision on whether to place these staff members on garden leave was made on a case-by-case basis and included consideration, inter alia, of the person's role within the Agency and the person's new employer.